cosola-salvia/news.macile.org/content/en-bulletin.md

 _MACILE strives to expand the young people's horizons, nourishing their innate curiosity and wonderful imagination rather than discouraging them, as Einstein admonished_

 _A visit from a Dominican business leader and a government official.
-They spoke about the job market.
-Students learned about opportunities and requirements for government scholarship programs._
+They spoke about the job market and the goverment scholarship programs.
+Students learned about available opportunities and requirements._

 _Teacher Development.
-Dominican math teachers participating in a two-week-long math training workshop: Improving the Learning of Basic Algebra._
+Dominican teachers participating in a two-week-long math training workshop: Improving the Learning of Basic Algebra._

 ## MACILE Scholarship Program

-MACILE pre-college scholarships encourage academic excellence.
-The program increases opportunities for qualified young people from less advantaged backgrounds, who are interested in math, science, technology, and engineering to attend more challenging schools and pursue their dreams of education.
+The MACILE scholarship program seeks to improve academic achievement among talented young people from the Itabo - San Gregorio de Nigua región in the Dominican Republic, who are passionate about learning and have indicated interest in math and science.
+The program increases their opportunities to pursue their preparatory education at top schools in the province.
+We hope to encourage students from less-advantaged backgrounds to pursue studies and careers in math, science, technology, and engineering.

-It's open to students in grades 7th to 12th who have participated in the MACILE Summer Academy.
-The amount of each scholarship varies depending on the school—each covers tuition (when applicable), uniform, books, supplies, and transportation costs_
+The scholarship program is based on academic merit and is open to students in grades 7th to 12th who have participated in the MACILE Summer Academy._

 The program was founded in 2008 with a generous donation from Buffalo Tungstein, Inc.